 Black Friday (United States/Canada)

 Celebrated Dec.
 26 in Great Britain, Canada and other ex-British countries, Boxing Day marks the end of the Christmas shopping season, but the shopping isn’t done yet!
-Shoppers here are spending newly received gift cards and bonuses on deeply discounted purchases, like Christmas merchandise, clothing, electronics and toys.
+Shoppers here are spending newly received gift cards and bonuses on deeply discounted purchases, like Christmas merchandise, clothing, consumer electronics and toys.

 Cyber Monday (Russia)